I make the same point every time I drive and review an Iveco Daily – you just can’t beat having the engine up front and not under the cab.

-Despite that there is still well-sized storage areas in the doors and on top of the dashboard etc. and room between the seats for a bag or two.
+Despite that, there are still well-sized storage areas in the doors and on top of the dashboard, etc., and room between the seats for a bag or two.

 The seats are surprisingly comfortable in the Iveco Daily (regardless of configuration) and you have air-conditioning, a good stereo system, etc. to keep you entertained and comfy.